MonsterEnergy-wtf/threemaBackupViewer/README.md

 ## Final notes

-Honestly I personally don't get:thinking: it why Threema offers a possibility to create a backup of a chat and then they use a such dumb format like txt to store the messages.
-Why not using a json :heart: as well instead of rough txt files :broken_heart:? 😕 Just my two cents.
+Honestly I personally don't get🤔 it why Threema offers a possibility to create a backup of a chat and then they use a such dumb format like txt to store the messages.
+Why not using a json as well instead of rough txt files? 😕 Just my two cents.

 And Threema:wave:: if you read this: please offer an professional way to export chats as well.:pray: This should not be that hard.
-So please give it a try, okay?:kissing_heart:
+So please give it a try, okay?😘